pmgagne/mexopencv/README.markdown

 Compilation
 -----------

+Note there can be problems during compilation if a previous version of mexopencv toolbox is already installed.
+Please be sure to deinstall it before proceeding.

 Three steps:

 * Build OpenCV
 * Build Mexopencv
 * Packaging

-1. Opencv

 For MacOSX:

     cd build
     ./build_opencv_macos.sh
+    ./build_mex_macos.sh

 For Windows 10:

     cd build
     .\build_opencv_win64.bat

-In either case the result will be in ./dist

-2. Compiling Mexopencv

-For MacOSX:

-    ./build_mex_macos.sh

-For Windows 10:

     .\build_mex_win64.bat

-3. Packaging the toolbox

-In MATLAB, double-click on mexopencv_mac64.prj or mexopencv_win64.prj.
+To package the toolbox, in MATLAB, double-click on mexopencv_mac64.prj or mexopencv_win64.prj.

 mexopencv
 =========